IstoraMandiri/meteor-embark/README.md

 # start meteor
 EMBARK_DEBUG=1 meteor
 ```
-Once meteor starts it will take a few seconds to start a blockchain and mine the demo contract.
+Once Meteor starts it will take a few seconds to start a blockchain and mine the demo contract.

 Then go to http://localhost:3000 and play with the example app!

-## Slow Start
+## Full Setup Instructions

 Before you begin, make sure you have a basic understanding of ethereum and geth.